jitpack/jitpack.io/README.md

 - Add sources jar.
 Creating the sources jar makes it easier for others to use your code and contribute.

-- Show up-to-date version in HTML.
-If your project has a website or GitHub pages then you can display the latest release using [this script](https://gist.github.com/jitpack-io/5bd698d35303b2c370a0)

 # Features #